 Are you having trouble sleeping?
-Some drinks make you feel energised while others cause you to feel sleepy.
+Some drinks make you feel energized while others cause you to feel sleepy.
 Well, that’s because the drinks you consume really do affect your level of alertness and the quality of your sleep.
 I’ve made a research on what drinks that you could help you sleep and what drinks you need to avoid in order for you to get that good night sleep!

 Cherry juice in the evening will help you sleep faster.
 Night duties can also benefit from drinking tart cherry juice in the morning to help them fall asleep